jbpayton/robot-writers-room/readme.md

 - `prompts.py` - Prompt definitions
 - `Agents.py` - Dialogue agents
 - `TestStoryBuilderTools.py` - Tests tools
 - `StoryBuilder/tool.py` - Tools for managing ideas
+- `SampleOutputs/` - Sample Output from the tool when I asked it to write a story about talking animals, fairies, and elves.
+(I used these files for unit testing.)

 ## Requirements